 With voice now establishing itself as an ultimate mobile experience, businesses are only beginning to understand how they can integrate voice in all their activities.
 A recent report by PwC reveals that the adoption of voice assistant technology is highest among 18-24-year-olds.
 But the group that uses voice assistants most frequently is the 25-49-year-old group.

-The coming time presents many opportunities for voice to grow by leaps and bounds, but lack of skills and knowledge makes it difficult for businesses to get on board with a voice strategy.
+The coming time presents many opportunities for voice to grow by leaps and bounds, but a lack of skills and knowledge makes it difficult for businesses to get on board with a voice strategy.
 If one is in it for the long run, the voice will present an opportunity to understand and provide experiences to your consumers like never before.
 The question is, is your brand willing to jump on this opportunity?